ling-zhou/rust-sshpass/README.md

 **Comparison with https://github.com/kevinburke/sshpass**

+❗ 1. the original password from '-p' can not be hidden because of the limit of rust

-✅ 1. the main options parsing is not affected by the subcommand options
+✅ 2. the main options parsing is not affected by the subcommand options

-✅ 2. feature: the password env-var name can be customized
+✅ 3. feature: the password env-var name can be customized

-✅ 3. signals can be handled correctly
+✅ 4. signals can be handled correctly

-❗ 4. the original password from '-p' can not be hidden because of the limit of rust
+✅ 5. statically linked, no dependencies